GBouffard/Thermostat_Kanishk_Guillaume/README.md

 Next repository.
 ----
 I carried the rest of the tutorial and JQuery part in ping-pong pair-programming with [Phoebie](https://github.com/phoebehugh).
-The respository is available on this [link](https://github.com/phoebehugh/Thermostat).
+This next respository is available on this [link](https://github.com/phoebehugh/Thermostat).